Afnanksalal/Ptero-vm/README.md

 # Ptero-vm

-PRoot-Instance inside of pterodactyl's docker container.
+Root-Instance inside of pterodactyl's docker container with Proot.

 ## ✨ Features